Alternative versions of Batman: DC X Sonic the Hedgehog

 In the intercompany crossover DC X Sonic the Hedgehog, Batman is among the Justice League members who team up with Sonic and his friends to stop Darkseid and his forces from obtaining the Chaos Emeralds.
 He pairs up with Shadow, whom Batman sympathizes with over personal losses.

 Absolute Batman

 Set on the alternate reality of Alpha World, DC's Absolute Universe imprint is a separate continuity where superheroes are perceived as underdogs by the general public.
 This is due to the world being influenced by Darkseid's energy.
+This portrayal of Batman has his most iconic elements removed: his wealth, his butler, and his Batcave, leaving him without his greatest advantages.